-You can subscribe here to the public newsletter Media Insights – War on Ukraine, which will be issued weekly.
+You can subscribe to the public newsletter Media Insights – War on Ukraine here.

 From 23 – 29 May, the monitored Russian media reported on:

 In the same period, international media coverage of the war focused on:

 Natalya Perova and Liudmila Annenkova during their action at the Ministry of Foreign Affairs in Moscow on 29 May (Telegram Channel ‘Stop War’)

 Russia launched three “Propaganda Vans” and 12 big TV screens in captured Mariupol (26 May, MRPL city)

 On Russia inciting genocide: